ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution.md

 ## System Calls and Traps
 In user mode, I/O operations and other blocked actions are done through system calls, which initiate trap instructions.
 This temporarily raises the privilege level to kernel mode.
 An instruction called return-from-trap is called after.

-At boot time, the kernel sets up a trap
+At boot time, the kernel sets up a trap table